Preparing an ElectroBraid® Electric Fence for Winter

 Install Disconnect Switches on Lower Strands

 Heavy, wet snow can short electric fencing.
-By adding cut-off switches to the bottom one or two strands of your electric fence, you can progressively turn off electricity to the bottom strand(s) as snow accumulates and buries the lower strands, and turn them back on when snow melts.
+By adding cut-off switches to the bottom one or two strands of your electric fence, you can progressively turn off electricity to the bottom strand(s) as snow accumulates and buries the lower strands, and turn them back on when the snow melts.

 Importance of Proper Grounding During Winter